- Birth Name: Elizabeth Robertson

 After shooting the second season of “V”, in March 2011 Elizabeth worked alongside Jeremy Irons as guest star in an episode of “Law and Order: SVU”.
 The series producers wanted to do that episode for years and when they finally wrote it, Elizabeth was their first choice.
 They needed an actress who was able to go into a very dark place due to the fact that June Frye is a piano teacher accused of raping and killing one of her students.

-On May 13, 2011 ABC canceled V, but not before Elizabeth’s performance got her another Saturn Award nomination as best leading actress on television.
+On May 13, 2011 ABC canceled V, but not before she got another Saturn Award nomination as best leading actress on television.